task-proxemics/XLeRobot/README.md

   - Thousands of brilliant minds for brainstrom and discussions🧑‍🤝‍🧑.

 ### Why "XL" Enhancement?
-- 🏠 Currently, there is a lack of affordable, stable, general-purpose home robots with dual arms that are as easy to build as LeRobot.
+- 🏠 Currently, there is a lack of affordable, stable, general-purpose home mobile robots with dual arms that are as easy to build as LeRobot.
 - 🖨️ 3D printed frames have limited durability, stability, and load capacity, while being complex to assemble and impractical for daily use.
 - ⚡ Power supply remains a challenge for DIY mobile robots, resulting in complicated wiring configurations.
 - 🤖 XLerobot uses the same setup configuration as most dual-arm tabletop manipulation systems in the LeRobot community, enabling straightforward code and policy transfer.